Baluran National Park: Flora and fauna

 There have been 444 plant species recorded in the park, including some endangered plant species such as: Ziziphus rotundifolia, Tamarindus indica, Dioscorea hispida, Aleurites moluccanus and Corypha utan.

 Baluran National Park hosts 26 mammal species, including the endangered Banteng, Sumatran dhole, Indian muntjac, Java mouse-deer, Sunda leopard cat, Javan leopard and Javan lutung.

 The banteng population decreased from 338 in 1996 to just 26 in 2012.
 This is caused by invasive species such as Acacia nilotica and the water buffalo.
 However, intensive breeding efforts have increased the population to around 200 individuals by 2020.

-Avifauna in the park include the green peafowl, red junglefowl, Malabar pied hornbill, rhinoceros hornbill and lesser adjutant.
+Avifauna in the park include the green peafowl, red junglefowl, oriental pied hornbill, rhinoceros hornbill and lesser adjutant.
 Until 2010, there had been 155 species of bird recorded in the park, but following a bird photography competition in 2012, the number of species was revised to 196.

 Extinct

 Javan tigers survived in the protected area until the mid-1960s.